ak2502/machine-learning/README.md

 # machine-learning

-This repostiory contains various machine learning algorithms applied on different datasets
+This repostiory contains various machine learning algorithms as a part of IC272 course